GaryLocke91/52167_programming_and_scripting_project/README.md

 ## 3. Summary Statistics

 The data set is read using the ```read_csv()``` function from the Pandas library and stored in a variable as a DataFrame.
-A DataFrame is a 2-dimensional labelled data structure with columns of potentially different types, aligned in a tabular fashion in rows and columns.
-[Ref.
-DataFrame](https://pandas.pydata.org/pandas-docs/stable/getting_started/dsintro.html) The next step in generating the summary text file is to create empty lists for the overall data set and individual species.
+[Ref: pandas.read_csv](https://pandas.pydata.org/pandas-docs/version/0.21.1/generated/pandas.read_csv.html) A DataFrame is a 2-dimensional labelled data structure with columns of potentially different types, aligned in a tabular fashion in rows and columns.
+[Ref: DataFrame](https://pandas.pydata.org/pandas-docs/stable/getting_started/dsintro.html) The next step in generating the summary text file is to create empty lists for the overall data set and individual species.
 These lists are then populated with strings to be written to the output file.

 ```Python
 df = pd.read_csv('iris_data.csv')